How You Can Help

 CWS South Florida welcomes all forms of groups, organizations, businesses, and religious assemblies to help us reach our mission of “partnering with others to eradicate poverty and hunger and to promote peace and justice around the world.”

 Each year, CWS resettles refugee families in the United States, many of which have fled war-torn countries and/or political persecution.
-South Florida is a resettlement destination for refugees from countries such as Democratic Republic of Congo, Burma, Colombia, Cuba, Syria, Iraq, and Iran.
-With your support we can help them start new lives here in the United States.
+South Florida is a resettlement destination for refugees from countries such as the Democratic Republic of Congo, Burma, Colombia, Cuba, Syria, Iraq, and Iran.
+With your support, we can help them start new lives here in the United States.

 Tutor a Refugee Child